awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 ## Create a parameter \(console\)<a name="param-create-console"></a>

-The following procedure walks you through the process of creating a parameter in the AWS Systems Manager Parameter Store \(Parameter Store\) console\.
+The following procedure walks you through the process of creating a parameter in the Parameter Store console\.
 You can create `String`, `StringList`, and `SecureString` parameter types in the console\.

 **To create a parameter**